Definition

 Thailand Extends Implementation Timeline for Food-Contact Paper Regulation to June 2027

-Thailand has proposed a one-year delay for the mandatory enforcement of food-contact paper standards (TIS 2948-2562), moving the implementation date to June 22, 2027.
-This extension offers a critical window for manufacturers to finalize TISI certification and ensure product compliance without disrupting market access in the immediate term.
+Thailand is proposing a one-year delay for the mandatory enforcement of food-contact paper standards until mid-2027.
+This extension provides a critical window for businesses to secure necessary certifications and align operations with technical requirements without immediate market disruption.

 UK Updates Steel Safeguard Tariff-Rate Quotas for Categories 4 and 12A